Harsha0130/Password_Manager/README.md

 Features:

-Password Generation: Generates a strong password containing letters, numbers, and symbols.
-Save Passwords: Allows you to save website URLs, email addresses, and passwords to a file.
+Password Generation: Generates a strong password containing letters, numbers, and symbols.\n Save Passwords: Allows you to save website URLs, email addresses, and passwords to a file.
 Clipboard Copy: Automatically copies the generated password to the clipboard.